 If you have come here because you are overwhelmed start with the Emergency Planning Technique.
 Once you've got things calmed down, you can then consider making a plan to keep things from getting out of control.

 I've created an audio version of the post so you can listen to it on your commute, or while you're cooking, or whatever.
 Listen here: A good plan can reduce the stress and overwhelm you experience trying to juggle all your different responsibilities.
-This is why I have developed planning classes for members of the Academic Writing Studio.
-In this rather long post, I set out the fundamental principles that guide my planning … [Read more...]
+This is why I have developed planning … [Read more...]

 Writing is a core activity for academics.
 I advocate establishing a writing practice, and making writing a priority when you plan.
 Finding and protecting time for writing, especially during the parts of the year when you are teaching, is difficult.
 It may be helpful to consider the different kinds … [Read more...]